cancervariants/fusion-representation/docs/source/information_model.rst

 .. _boundary:

-Segment boundary
+Segment Boundary
 $$$$$$$$$$$$$$$$

-The segment boundary describes the exon-anchored coordinate (and corresponding genomic coordinate) defining a boundary of a transcript segment.
+A segment boundary describes the exon-anchored coordinate (and corresponding genomic coordinate) defining a boundary of a transcript segment.

 .. list-table::